Urgency and Cystitis

 There are a range of treatments available depending upon the underlying cause.
 Mr Hextall is happy to discuss these in detail.

 Posterior Tibial Nerve Stimulation (PTNS) is a new treatment for urinary frequency and urgency, most commonly caused by an overactive bladder.
-It is now available under Mr Hextall's care at St Albans City Hospital (NHS), Spire Hospital Harpenden and Spire Hospital Bushey.
+It is now available under Mr Hextall's care at St Albans City Hospital (NHS) and is undertaken by one of the 3 excellent Urogynaecology nurse specialists working there.

 PTNS is a form of neuromodulation which can be used with, or as an alternative to, other treatments such as fluid modification, bladder retraining and anticholinergic medication.